 Thank you for your interest in Sudbury’s Rural and Northern Immigration Pilot Program (RNIP).
-Below you will find more information for Sudbury employers who are seeking to participate in the program.
-Any community related questions should be directed to [email protected].
-For all other inquiries, please visit the IRCC website.
+Below you will find more information for employers who are seeking to participate in the program.
+All employer questions should be directed to [email protected].

-- Have been in active business in Greater Sudbury for at least 1 year prior to providing the candidate a job offer.
-The employer may be required to provide operation history documented through financial information and/or prepared financials, bank statements, letters patent, and tax filings to the Sudbury RNIP Coordinator upon request.
+- Have been in active business in the community for at least 1 year prior to providing the candidate a job offer.
+The employer may be required to provide operation history documented through financial information and/or prepared financials, bank statements, letters patent, and tax filings to the Sudbury RNIP Coordinator upon request.*

 - Have no outstanding orders made against them under the Ontario Employment Standards Act, 2000 or the Occupational Health and Safety Act.